Liss1024/DS2AutoEquipMod/README.md

 2. In the DLL, we need to make a hook for a function that triggers whenever player picks up an item.
 I've succesfully did this part.
 3. Then we need to equip new item, using ID received from first hook.
 I tried to just rewrite ID at addresses, where I think game stores equiped item IDs; I've used Cheat Engine and cheat table for DS2 for this.
 Sadly, this doesn't change equiped items; I have multiple theories why, but that's not really relevant.

+How to run this:
+Injecting DS2 will most likely get you softbanned.
+So work only in Steam Offline mode, and I recommend on a copy of game files.
+1. Run DS2
+2. Wait for it to show something except black/white screen
+3. Run x64/Release/DLLInjector.
+It works only with DLL named  DS2Inject.dll.
+4. It will automatically inject and start printing logs.
+You can find inject_Log.txt in the same folder, and ds2_autoequip_log.txt in DS2Inject/DS2Inject folder.
+Use the last one to see logs from DLL, as the first one only logs about injection itself.

 So the problem is to figure out how to make the game equip items.
 If you want to have a try at it - be my guest.
+Here is a link to a Reddit post with a more detailed explanation: https://www.reddit.com/r/DarkSouls2/comments/1o8d9gv/ive_tried_to_create_an_autoequip_mod_and_ive/
 You can text me in Discord, if you need more details @Liss1024